-The goal of the UROC-H program is to engage promising undergraduate students each year in faculty-mentored research and prepare them for advanced education in the humanities and humanistic social sciences.
+The goal of the UROC-H program is to engage promising undergraduate students each year in faculty-mentored research during the summer and prepare them for advanced education in the humanities and humanistic social sciences.

 The following materials are needed to complete the UROC-H application:

 - Statement of purpose and personal essay, as described in the online application

 - One unofficial transcript from the my.ucmerced.edu portal

 - Mentorship by a professor and graduate student

 - Participation in UROC’s 9-week summer research institute (SURI)